jimmlucas/DVT-WGS/README.md

 ```
 nextflow run tutorial.nf -with-docker jimmlucas/dvt:wgs
 ```
-if you are using a local envieroment in conda:
+if you want to use a local envieroment in conda:
 ```
-nextflow run tutorial.nf
+nextflow run tutorial.nf -with-conda envWGS.yaml
 ```
 ## Determination of DVT using SNPS